Away With The Steiners

 The old roads are gravel and windy, but make up for it with secluded beach spots and stunning scenic tastes of Northland.

-Fun on the beach in Te Rawhiti on the Russell Peninsula.
+Setting out from Okiato to Te Rawhiti on the Russell Peninsula.

 It’s only a 30 minute drive from Paihia, but Kerikeri is another historic town of Northland and setting of the first Mission Station in the country.

-Kerikeri, Kororipo Pa and Rainbow Falls
+Kerikeri, Kororipo Pa & Rainbow Falls

 In Kerikeri you can see the Old Stone Store.
 Literally the oldest stone building in New Zealand, and Kerikeri Mission House (Kemp House) – the first European style building.